imkk000/firefox-copycat/README.md

 ## Purpose

 - This is simple tab manager for Firefox.
-It would be sorted tabs, and grouped tabs automatically.
+It would be sorted tabs, and grouped tabs automatically (139.0+).
+- It also has a feature to override request headers.

 ## Icon